 - Settlement: This refers to the calendar day on which the deal is settled.
-The argument passed to this bracket is the date following the date of issue when the security or bond is traded on the market to the entity who is the buyer of said security bond.
+The argument passed to this bracket is the date following the date of issue when the security or bond is traded on the market to the entity that is the buyer of said security bond.

 - Maturity: This bracket accepts a date as a valid argument.
 It is the calendar day on which the security or bond reaches its expiration, and the principal amount is paid back to a person or entity holding the bond.

-- Rate: This bracket refers to the annual interest rate of the security or bond, at which coupon payments are processed or made.
+- Rate: This bracket refers to the annual interest rate of the security or bond at which coupon payments are processed or made.

-- Yld: This bracket refers to the annual yield of the bond or security in question i.e. the yearly rate of interest archetypal of any adverse probability projection of the bond.
+- Yld: This bracket refers to the annual yield of the bond or security in question, i.e. the yearly rate of interest archetypal of any adverse probability projection of the bond.

 - Frequency: This bracket refers to the rate of occurrence of coupon payments made every year.